 It is far less crowded and the prices are a little bit cheaper.
 The weather in September is still pretty great.

 Another amazing time to visit Salzburg is in December!
-Austria has the best Christmas Markets!
+There are so many things to do in Salzburg in winter.

-Salzburg Public Transportation
+Getting to Salzburg via Public Transportation

-Salzburg is easy to reach from major cities such as Vienna or Munich.
-Making it perfect for a 2-day trip!
 Traveling from Vienna will take approximately take 2 1/2 hours by train, or 2 1/2 by bus.
 Transit times are similar to Munich.

 The Salzburg transit info can be found by visiting the site for the local bus and trolly.
 Here you can buy day tickets in advance, saving you time and money.